×

 How long does elbow bursitis take to heal?

 The majority of the cases of Elbow Bursitis are usually resolved by rest and self-care due to their self-limiting nature.
 The time it usually takes for Elbow Bursitis to heal using at-home remedies like icing is between three weeks to six weeks.
-However, as seen in septic bursitis, individuals with infection may require antibiotics to see improvements in their symptoms.
+However, as seen in septic elbow bursitis, individuals with infection may require antibiotics to see improvements in their symptoms.
 These improvements may be seen once the entire course of antibiotics as recommended by the doctor is completed.

 What happens if Bursitis is left untreated?